 High-quality puree: Does it consistently produce a baby-safe puree?
-Some blades push food away from the chopping edge.
-This can leave lumps.
-The best baby food makers reliably create a smooth puree with good texture and consistency.
+Some blades push food away from the chopping edge leaving lumps.
+The best baby food makers create a smooth puree with good texture and consistency.

-Durability: This is a very important consideration.
+Durability: A very important consideration.
 Are you planning to use the machine every day or once a week?
-If this is going to be a well-used addition to your kitchen, then it needs to be rugged and durable.
+If it’s going to be a much-used addition to your kitchen, then it must be rugged and durable.

 Easy to clean: Some machines have lots of parts and are difficult to clean.
 This can make cleaning them time-consuming and fiddly.
-It also presents a health risk – you don’t want mold hiding where you can’t get to it.
+It also presents a health risk – with mold possibly concealed where you can’t get to it.

-Today’s baby food makers have been designed to be easy to use and to save you as much time as possible.
+Today’s baby food makers are designed to be easy to use and save you as much time as possible.
 We got geeky about our research so that you don’t have to.
-Our top picks roundup the best baby food makers on the market today.
+Our top picks round up the best baby food makers on the market today.